clux/facemaulers/recaps/46-neverwinter-redshirt.md

 Then teleported out.

 Ship to NWN.
 7 days.
+Then Mordecai will head down to Baldurs Gate and cash in on the reward.
+They will take a comission, but owed the party 2k gold from then sent to Neverwinter afterwards.
 Stayed with Madame Rosene in fine rooms.

 Breakfast with beets under Jackques.
 100 roll on alcohol percentage.